PerMalmberg/du-yfs/README.md

 * Make settings separate commands to make them type safe.
 * Stuck on pad on activation - wants to move to first point?
 Move upwards a little first
 * Use PID for adjustment
-* Does not go back to state Hold if it drifts out of it, but speed limiter says (Hold) (due to changed reached-notification?)

 * More natural manual control
 * Fix overshoot when turning

-* When activating a route, ensure that construct is less than 1m from first point.
-  * If the reveresed route makes the construct within the limit, run the route reveresed.
+* Optionally follow waypoints as beizer curves

+* When activating a route, move to the closest point on the path between the closest wp and the next.
   * Button to set waypoint to closest endpoint
   * Button to move to closest point

+# Future commands

+* orbit-position - height X -radius Y -point inwards/outwards/front/back

 # FAQ